 Contents 2

-Preface 3
+Preface

-Aims 3
+Aims

-Definitions 3
+Definitions

-Responsibilities of staff 3
+Responsibilities of staff

+Responsibilities of students and visitors

-Principles of risk assessment 4
+Principles of Risk Assessment 4

 Related Policies 5

 Appendices 5

 Appendix 1: Risk Assessment Proforma 5

 Preface

 This policy sets out how Guildhouse London identifies and manages risks on and off site that may affect the health, safety and welfare of staff, students, visitors or contractors.
 This is in accordance with the requirements of the Health and Safety at Work Act 1974, the more specific duties contained within the Management of Health and Safety at Work Regulations 1999 and ISSR Part 3.